Knowledge base

 - This information outside of the public WHOIS is never visible and/or communicated by Infomaniak without prior authentication!

 - Any modification of WHOIS coordinates must be validated by the current contact.
 The latter will receive an email with a validation link valid for two days to validate the changes.
-The change will not be made if all actions are not completed entirely and before the deadline expires!
+The change will not be made if all actions are not fully completed and before the deadline expires!

 Manage WHOIS information